Obey23/Simple-Embed-Creator/README.md

 * If you do not have discord.py already, run the bat file named "install-discord-js"
 * If you do not have NodeJS, go download it at https://nodejs.org/en/download/

-1. In Discord, press ctrl + shift + i, go to application, click "discordapp.com" on the left
+1. In Discord, press ctrl + shift + i, go to application, click Local Storage, click "discordapp.com" on the left
 2. Press f5 or ctrl + r then copy your "token" (long code of scrambled letters) into the config.json file
 3. Go to Settings -> Appearence and enable "Developer Mode"
 4. Go to a channel and right click on your username, click "Copy ID"